Finding the right dog food for picky eaters is challenging, right?

 After all, dogs aren’t designed to eat the same food every single day.
 They crave variety and actually need the different nutrients from different protein sources.

 I do know that there are quite a few dogs out there who are more like Missy.
 You know, the ones who could eat the same dog food day in and day out for several years.
-Without ever walking away from their bowl until all of its content would have been inhaled.
+Without ever walking away from their bowl until they ate every last bit.

 Most dogs I’ve seen behave like that are Labs or Lab mixes and Beagles.
 And trust me, I took care of many when I worked as a professional dog walker and pet sitter.